Tricon Garage: Truck No. 1 history

 On October 27, 2022, it was announced that with the move to Toyota in 2023, various Toyota drivers would take the seat.

 William Sawalich, who competed in six events for the No. 1 team in 2023, earning three top tens, has been announced for a nine race schedule with the team in 2024.
 Starkey SoundGear will return to sponsor Sawalich in all nine races in 2024.

 Toni Breidinger was announced to drive the 2024 season opening race at Daytona, sponsored by Celsius.

 Brett Moffitt, the 2018 Truck Series Champion, was announced to drive the spring Kansas race, sponsored by Concrete Supply and Destiny Homes.
 He would go on to finish 5th, 2nd best of the 5 Tricon entries that race, behind teammate Corey Heim, who won.

 Christopher Bell at Las Vegas Motor Speedway in 2024.

-Kris Wright was announced to drive the No. 1 on a two-race deal in 2024, with sponsorship from FNB Corporation in both races.
+Kris Wright was announced to drive the No. 1 on a two-race deal in 2024.

+On January 8, 2026, it was announced that Jimmie Johnson would drive the No. 1 truck at Coronado.